OpenEvalProject/evals/manuscripts/elife-15719/v2/manuscript.md

 Since some electrode pairs between F5 and M1 are closer than some other pairs within M1 for monkey M, we repeated statistics for network measures for all datasets from monkey M with physical distance dependent shuffling instead of the above mentioned categories such as 'same electrode', 'same array,' and 'same area'.
 To this end, we calculated the pairwise physical distance between all pairs of electrodes based on an anatomical diagram (Figure 1B) and defined distance groups with a stepsize of 3.6 mm including 0 mm as one group.
 The physical distance between AIP and the two other areas is misleading, since the neuronal axons have to pass the central sulcus.
 Therefore, we set all distances between AIP and the two other areas as a separate maximum distance group.
 Note that we had to define groups to be able to shuffle connections.
 Nevertheless, the categorical distance dependent shuffling was subdivided into 8 groups, which is more conservative than the 6 groups defined in the original analysis.
 All statistics for network measures gave nearly identical results, with no case where a measure was significant when it was not for categorical distance dependent shuffling, and vice versa for non-significant measures.
 In addition, the normalized rich-club coefficient, which depends on the surrogate networks, was highly correlated (r = 0.98) between the two different ways of distance dependent shuffling.

-## Equal rate model
+### Equal rate model

 For validation of the estimates of directed functional connectivity, as well as to check for a possible bias in the detected network topology obtained using CCHs, we modeled artificial directed neuronal networks with the same firing rate distribution as the recorded single units.
 Two sets of networks were generated, one simple network (SN) set with normally distributed connectivity and one complex network (CN) set with heterogeneously distributed connectivity, and in agreement with previous studies both with weak connection strength between neuronal pairs (Cohen and Kohn, 2011).

 For each simulated neuron, artificial spike trains were generated with Poisson distributed firing and an average rate randomly drawn from the real firing rate distribution.
 For the SN set, the number of connections from each neuron to other neurons was drawn randomly from a Gaussian distribution (mean: 5.22, SD: 3.214), mirroring the average degree centrality distribution of surrogate networks.
 For the complex network set (CN), the number of connections followed precisely the EXPTPL model for the average degree centrality distribution of the measured networks (Figure 4A), with a weak rich-club and small-world topology.
-In case one neuron was connected to another, spikes were added in a probabilistic manner for a certain amount of time, starting with time point t+1 in ms relative to the spike event, reflecting the axonal delay.
+In case one neuron was connected to another, spikes were added in a probabilistic manner for a certain amount of time, starting with time point $t+1$ in ms relative to the spike event, reflecting the axonal delay.
 The network was updated every millisecond, allowing for multiple interactions.
-Gamma functions were used as temporal transfer kernels, given by(11)f(t|a,b)= 1baΓ(a)ta−1e−tb
+Gamma functions were used as temporal transfer kernels, given by

+$$
+f(t|a,b)= \frac{1}{b^{a}Γ(a)}t^{a−1}e^{\frac{−t}{b}}
+$$

-where f is the probability of an additional spike appearing, t is time in ms, a is a constant set to 5 and b is randomly varied between 0 and 3 (Figure 2—figure supplement 3A).
+where $f$ is the probability of an additional spike appearing, $t$ is time in ms, $a$ is a constant set to 5 and $b$ is randomly varied between 0 and 3 (Figure 2—figure supplement 3A).
 The integral of each gamma kernel was set to 0.02, reflecting the connection strength.
 Since we added spikes to the network, which increases the average firing rates, we lowered the starting rates by a factor and repeated the process until the average rate resembled the rate before adding the connections.
 As a criterion for similarity we correlated the randomly drawn rates with the network rates and stopped when the residual error was below 0.005.
 For the results in Figure 2—figure supplement 3 and Figure 4—figure supplement 1 we did not vary the connection strength in order to avoid interaction effects between connection strength and firing rate.
 However, we varied connection strength randomly between 0.005 and 0.035 with no detectible change to the results.
 Alternatively, we used a Boxcar kernel (20 ms, integral: 0.02) instead of gamma functions as transfer kernel, which did not degrade the results of this model.

 For both sets of networks (SN and CN), ten artificial networks with 100 neurons were calculated and processed identically to the real data.
 Signal detection theory was used to evaluate detectability of connections based on significant CCH peaks or troughs with the originally modeled networks as a reference.
 Each pairing was classified into one of four categories: 'Hit', if a connection was correctly detected, 'Miss', if a connection was not detected, 'Correct rejection' (CR), if a non-existing connection was detected as no connection, and 'False Alarm' (FA), if a non-existing connection was detected as a connection.

-## Subsampling model
+### Subsampling model

 We generated an artificial neuronal plane with random (Poisson distributed), distance-dependent connectivity density based on our empirically collected data (Figure 3B).
 We modeled 2 cortical areas, each divided into 5 sub-regions coverable by an array, each sub-region covered with 160 electrode positions, and 20 single units per electrode, giving a total of 32,000 neurons.
 Figure 4—figure supplement 2A shows the degree centrality distribution of the full network with an average degree of 3000 and a standard deviation of 70.

 Next, we randomly selected 12 subsamples from the neuronal plane with exactly the number of neurons detected as in the real datasets.
 Subsampling was done with the restriction that always both areas were chosen, with 2 array sub-regions per area and 32 electrode positions per sub-region, reflecting the real recording configuration in most of the datasets.
 Subsampled networks were then analyzed with the same complex network measures as the real data.

 To address the problem that subsampling could artificially cause a heavy tailed degree centrality distribution, even if the underlying connectivity is random, as described in Han et al. (2005), we had a closer look at the parameters mentioned in this study.
 The average degree of their analyzed networks was 2.19 (SD = 0.45, min = 1.84, max = 2.98), in contrast to our average (non-normalized) degree of 8.28 (SD = 5.73, min = 3.87, max = 25.59).
 Note that the highest average degree of their analyzed networks was smaller than the lowest average degree of our analyzed networks.
 More importantly, the underlying networks of their study were strongly fragmented into components (min = 70, max = 591 components), while we excluded all single units which were not part of the largest component, resulting in one component for analysis, while their largest average component size was 20.2.
 Our network analysis was done on average on 70 single units (min 30, max 148 single units).
 Based on these different network parameters we concluded that the detected topology, in particular falsely detected power law degree distribution, could be due to the fragmentation into different components.
 To evaluate this, we created neuronal planes with distance dependent connection density of 1/5, 1/4, 1/3, 1/2, 1, 2, 3, 4, and 5 times of the empirically collected data.
-After subsampling, we estimated the goodness of fit for the power law model to the degree centrality distribution, the size of the largest component relative to the whole network, and the level of compartmentalization, described by(12)Compartmentalization=P−1N−1
+After subsampling, we estimated the goodness of fit for the power law model to the degree centrality distribution, the size of the largest component relative to the whole network, and the level of compartmentalization, described by

+$$
+Compartmentalization=\frac{P−1}{N−1}
+$$

-where N is the number of neurons in the network and P the number of separate components (Figure 4—figure supplement 2C).
+where $N$ is the number of neurons in the network and P the number of separate components (Figure 4—figure supplement 2C).

-## Frequency analyses
+### Frequency analyses

 We estimated the oscillatory behavior of significant connections of single units (according to CCHs) and the spiking of single units themselves (Bair et al., 1994; Mureşan et al., 2008) (according to ACHs).
 Since different oscillation frequencies could be present, we computed power spectra of all corrected CCHs and ACHs (Mureşan et al., 2008).
 The power spectrum gives the magnitude of a signal as a function of frequency.
 To avoid distortions by sharp peaks with small delays that are occasionally present in CCHs (Fujisawa et al., 2008), which cause a broad band increase in power due to their impulse like properties, we cut out the time range from −5 ms to 5 ms and interpolated the segment linearly.
 Importantly, sharp peaks were only removed for spectral analyses and not for functional connectivity analyses.
 Frequency spectra were computed using a discrete Fourier transform algorithm (Siegel et al., 2009) (100 logarithmically scaled frequencies from 3 to 100 Hz).
 Note that computing power spectra of CCHs and ACHs instead of raw spike trains reduced the influence of firing rate on the power spectrum as well as the problem of frequency leakage due to the binary properties of the spike train (Bair et al., 1994).
 In analyzing such a large range of frequencies we had to take the specific characteristics of CCHs into account.
 Underlying oscillation frequencies in physiology are not phase stable, which leads to a limited number of side lobes in the CCH or ACH.
 The number of side lobes are also strongly frequency dependent, which makes the ideal window length for Fourier transformation around the 0 time lag frequency dependent.
 We used Hanning windows of four times the frequency of interest period (with a maximum of 1000 ms and a minimum of 150 ms) aligned on the 0 time bin of the CCHs (Figure 5—figure supplement 1A), resulting in approximately 1/frequency and half octave spectro-temporal bandwidth.
 Each frequency bin was divided by its window length for correct scaling of all frequency bins.
 To determine significance, we repeated spectral analysis on the corrected surrogate CCHs and ACHs, subtracted their mean spectra from the corresponding spectra of real data and used a cluster-based surrogate test as described before to evaluate the significance of the underlying frequencies in the CCHs.

 Spectral analysis of the ACHs differed in one point.
 Hanning windows covering only one half of the ACHs (with a maximum of 500 ms and a minimum of 75 ms) aligned on the 0 time lag were used (Figure 5—figure supplement 1B).
 By doing so, an accurate measure of the full frequency range with little distortion of refractory effects present in ACHs (Mureşan et al., 2008) was obtained.

-## Oscillatory vs non-oscillatory synchronization model
+### Oscillatory vs non-oscillatory synchronization model

 We generated pairs of neurons with 600 trials and a trial length of 3.1 s, similar to our recorded data.
 Spike trains of neurons were generated as a probabilistic process.
 In case of oscillatory firing neurons, the probability function was a 20 Hz sinusoid.
 For non-oscillating neurons, we first randomized the 20 Hz sinusoid, in a second step filtered it with a non-causal 50 Hz low-pass filter (Butterworth filter, fourth order) in order to produce a similar decay in spiking probability, and in a last step the filtered probability vector was variance matched with the 20 Hz sinusoid to have a maximum degree matching between the two kinds of probability functions.
 For each trial the same probability function was used for both neurons with a spiking probability of 0.05 per ms to stay in a physiological range.
 Independent Poisson distributed noise was added to both neurons representing background stochastic firing, resulting in an average rate of around 5 Hz per neuron.
 Varying the different parameters within physiological ranges did not alter the results.
 To simulate different degrees of coupling strengths we systematically varied the trial-wise time offset in spiking of the pair of neurons to each other from completely synchronized to a jitter of a complete cycle (50 ms) in steps of 1 ms.